Train the Trainer

 Step 1: Fill in the application form.
 You will receive a copy of your form via email.

 Step 2: Qualifying applicants will receive an offer letter.
-Submit the course fee £850 (accepted in PKR as well) within 14 days of receiving the offer letter.
+Submit the course fee 50,000 PKR within 14 days of receiving the offer letter.
 (The due date may change if you apply closer to the course dates)

 Please note: There are limited seats on the course and only the initial candidates qualifying for the course will be registered.